Cliff joined Troop 33 as a Scout in April 1965.

 Following Harold Snow's death, Warren Scott and later Roger Hart served as Scoutmaster of Troop 33.
 After Roger Hart moved to Rockford Cliff was asked to be Scoutmaster in November 1976.

 Cliff worked to rebuild the troop and continue its tradition of offering exciting high adventure programs.
 Since that time the boys of Troop 33 have traveled on countless adventures through 49 states and 19 foreign nations, while many of his Scouts have earned the Eagle Award.

 Troop 33 Home Page

 Cliff has always loved the outdoors and adventures of Scouting.
 It's a love he hopes to instill within his Scouts.
 Over the years adventure has been a major part of Troop 33's program.

 He has taken his Scouts to major cities, backpacking, beaches, bicycling, caving, dog sledding, hiking, horseback, ice boating, Jamborees, mountain biking, rafting, sailing, snorkeling, snowshoeing, snowmobiling, and all sorts of wilderness adventure.

-His Scouts have climbed mayan pyramids, biked down volcanoes, snorkeled coral reefs, explored great cities, paddled rivers, biked thousands of miles across America, worked on disaster response projects, and much more.
+His Scouts have climbed mayan pyramids, biked down volcanoes, snorkeled coral reefs, explored great cities, paddled rivers, biked thousands of miles across America, worked on disaster relief projects, and much more.

 While Cliff has been Scoutmaster, his Scouts have traveled to 49 states in the U.S. plus 19 foreign nations in North America, Europe, and Central America.